 The Minoans of Crete were quarrelsome people, and they are even mentioned in Homer’s Odyssey.

 As you can see, Crete’s Chania is well worth a visit.
 From ancient sites to fantastic views, from romantic streets to great food there is a lot to explore that will make your stay in Crete an unforgettable experience.
+Check out our Greece Travel Guide for more infos on Greece!

 For guided walking tours in small groups check out our friends from Urban Aventures Crete.
 They have kindly shown us around the city in a complimentary tour and we are more than happy to recommend their wonderful walking tours.